 Nordica (skis), Leki (sticks), Ziener (gloves), Uvex (glasses), Xenofit, Magnesium Verla, Bogner, Energie Südbayern, Weihenstephan, Rheinland Versicherungsgruppe, Snowtrex, Speedo, Asics

 Neureuther banked prize money in the region of 135,985 Swiss francs during the 2016/2017 season.
-His estimated yearly income comes to around one million euros.
+His estimated yearly income came to around one million euros.

-Neureuther is, despite his comparatively modest successes, the biggest earner in German winter sports.
+Neureuther was, despite his comparatively modest successes, the biggest earner in German winter sports.
 His original posts on Facebook and Instagram count towards that.

 In demand on the net: